IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 This article will assume you have no knowledge on Kubernetes Operators, and will give you all of the basic knowledge needed to understand the different components and concepts of developing a a Golang based operator.
-If you are already familiar with operators, you can either skim this article or simply skip ahead to the `SIMPLE_OPERATOR.md` file which shows how to develop and deploy your first operator to an OpenShift cluster.
+If you are already familiar with operators, you can either skim this article or simply skip ahead to the [next tutorial](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) which shows how to develop and deploy your first operator to an OpenShift cluster.